Brendonovich/prisma-client-rust/docs/src/pages/getting-started/structure.md

 - Optional Unique Field: If being used somewhere expecting a `UniqueWhereParam`, takes a value matching the type of the field.
 If being used somewhere expecting a `WhereParam`, however, takes an `Option` of the type of the field.
-This is necessary as `find_unique` does not accept SQL's `NULL` as a filter, but all other find methods do.
+This is necessary as `find_unique` does not accept SQL `NULL` as a filter, but all other find methods do.

 #### Other Filters & Operations